-Maybe you are asking your boss for a promotion, or addressing a project or issue you feel passionately about.
+Maybe you are asking your boss for a promotion, or addressing a project or issue you feel passionate about.
 Any of these topics include risk, or putting yourself out there, which can be scary, yet empowering at the same time.
 Show them how put together, pointed and professional you are.
 Schedule the meeting in advance, email them your agenda and presentation.
 The point is, be prepared and think through what could become a potentially teary or emotional situation before you have the conversation.
 This will help you collect your thoughts and be ready for any objections you may face.

-3. Don’t Become a Chronic Crier
+3. Don’t Become A Chronic Crier

 This is harsh, but it’s very true.
-If you can’t get your emotions under control in the work place, you will be seen as unstable, too emotional and difficult.
+If you can’t get your emotions under control in the workplace, you will be seen as unstable, too emotional and difficult.
 Chronic crying does nothing to help a reputation.

 I once worked with a woman who used crying as a way to get attention.
 When she first joined the company and she would shed tears about something that would frustrate her, I thought, Okay, no big deal.
 I get it.
 But after months passed, crying became the norm and it included breaking up with boyfriends, and overall personal issues, I thought, Okay, now I don’t get it.
 Crying became her modus operandi.
 If she was having drama, she would call you into her office in the middle of the workday and want you to listen to her issues as she cried.
 She would try to suck in those around her and involve them in her tears.
 This became toxic for us as coworkers because we did not want to be aligned with her behavior.
 Sadly, people tried to stay away from her and she ultimately isolated herself.

-If crying becomes a consistent part of how you handle things, it is not seen in positive light.
+If crying becomes a consistent part of how you handle things, it is not seen in a positive light.
 It not only affects you, it affects those around you.
 Do your best to not let every challenging situation make you fall apart, whether it is business related or a personal issue.